Overview

 Get-MgBetaOrganization | Select OnPremisesSyncEnabled

-Once the sync is disabled, the first thing to check is that all users and groups appear as “Cloud-Only” objects.
-When all the objects appear as “Cloud-Only,” it means that the synchronization is disabled successfully.
+Verification: Once the sync is disabled, check that all users and groups appear as "Cloud-Only" objects.
+When all objects appear as "Cloud-Only," it means that the synchronization is disabled successfully.

-Now we can move users and groups to an unsynced OU.
-When you’ve moved all the objects you want to migrate, we can enable the synchronization back on:
+Now move users and groups to an unsynced OU.
+When you've moved all the objects you want to migrate, re-enable synchronization:

 $params = @{